SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 ## Full Checkout

-From the **Full Checkout**, you will get access to a number of payment methods selected to support the needs of the local market.
+From the **Full Checkout**, you will get access to a number of payment instruments. selected to support the needs of the local market.
 We help you collect and safely store the consumers' data.
 And if the consumer agrees, we will store their information to have it prefilled next time they shop.